anovafawzi/socialmedia/README.md

-# Friend management (IMD Global)
+# Friend management
+Just my playground for Go language.
 Use Gin, Gorm, and can run on Sqlite3 and MySQL (both example included)

 ## Build and run
 go build